silviotorre/helloworld/go/README.md

     go build hello_world2.go
     ./hello_world2
     ```

+Here's an example of a unit test for the given code.
+The test ensures that each goroutine receives the expected message and prints it correctly.

+    ```go
+    go test hello_world2.go hello_world2_test.go
+    ```
+Or you can run the test with the following command:

+        ```go
+        go test -v
+        ```
+The `-v` flag enables verbose output, which prints the name of each test and its result.
+You can also use the `-run` flag to run only specific tests.
+For example, the following command runs only the `TestHelloWorld` test:

+    ```go
+    go test -v -run TestHelloWorld
+    ```
+ The *go test* command also supports the `-bench` flag to run benchmarks.
+For example, the following command runs all benchmarks in the package:

+    ```go
+    go test -bench .
+    ```

 ## Goroutines

 Goroutines are lightweight concurrent threads of execution in Go.
 They are designed to be lightweight and efficient, allowing you to run multiple tasks concurrently within a single program.
 Goroutines are managed by the Go runtime and utilize multiplexed thread scheduling, meaning that they can be scheduled onto multiple OS threads as needed.